 Based on our research, the only reason to get a Spark Miles card over a Spark Cash card is if you want to transfer your rewards to a partner airline program, or if you like the 5X categories.

-The main differences between these cards are the amount of cash back they earn and the annual fees:
+The main differences between these cards are the cash back rates and the annual fees:

 Based on the annual fee and cash back potential, we’ve calculated that if your small business spends more than $19,000 per year, you’ll earn more rewards value with the Spark Cash than the Spark Cash Select.
 This table shows the amount of cash back you’ll earn with each card (after the annual fee) at several levels of spending: